 |Date||Time||Classroom / Location|

-- help them to orient themselves in the contemporary political-cultural context starting from the theoretical elements learned and from their application to today's communicative contexts (TV, newspapers, social networks).
+- helping them to orientate themselves in the contemporary political and cultural context, making use of the theoretical elements learned (the inevitable mutations of each philosophical-political nucleus) and to applying them to today's communicative contexts (TV, newspapers, social networks).

 Learning Achievements (Dublin Descriptors)

-In relation to the discipline the student will have to show:
+In relation to the discipline the student must show:

 Knowledge and understanding:

-- Knowledge of the fundamental themes of the History of contemporary philosophy exposed to lectures and deepened in textbooks and understanding of its fundamental concepts in their political repercussions (see Educational objectives);
+- Knowledge of the fundamental themes of the History of Contemporary Philosophy exposed by teachers and deepened in the textbooks and understanding of its fundamental concepts (see Learning Objectives);

-- Knowledge of historical and socio-political dynamics exposed in class and deepened in textbooks and understanding of the processes that have innervated them;
+- Knowledge of the historical and socio-political dynamics by teachers and deepened in he textbooks and understanding of processes that have inspired them;

-- Understanding of the constituent elements of modern democracy and of the right / left and high / low axes;
+Understanding the constituent elements of modern democracy and of the right / left and high / low axes;

-- Ability to orientate in the contemporary political debate and to understand the elements that today can strengthen or further weaken modern democracy.
+- Ability to orientate in contemporary political debate and to understand the elements that today can strengthen or further undermine modern democracy.

-- Ability to take a position independently of the main historical-political issues of contemporary debate and conflicts (eg: centralization and spectacularization of power, migrations, "conflicts of civilization", etc., etc.)
+- indipendent judgement regarding the main historical-political questions of contemporary debate and conflict (eg centralization and spectacularization of power, migrations, "clash of civilizations", etc.);

-- Ability to communicate what has been learned in the forms appropriate to a university level study; ability to transmit and communicate the fundamental aspects and principles of democratic politics (link freedom / equality and couple recognition / exclusion) also in basic educational work.
+- Ability to communicate what has been learned in a form that is appropriate to an university-level study; Ability to convey and communicate the main principles of democratic politics (freedom, equality and recognition / exclusion) even in basic education work.

 Ability to learn

-- On the basis of the knowledge acquired through the course, the student must be able to autonomously construct courses of study and to understand which readings and experiences can help him in this sense.
+- On the basis of the knowledge gained through the lessons, the student must be able to build autonomous paths of investigations and to understand which kind of readings and experiences can help him.